January 24, 2023, by: Rob Parsell

-In our laminate flooring installation guide we give clear information on the tools and techniques you’ll need to get the job done.
-Of course there are specific instances where you will need to take further factors into account and installing laminate on concrete is one of those situations.
+In our laminate flooring installation cost guide, we give clear information on the tools and techniques you’ll need to get the job done.
+Of course, there are specific instances where you will need to take further factors into account, and installing laminate on concrete is one of those situations.

 Laying laminate flooring over concrete can look great and last for many years when installation factors involving the characteristics of concrete are addressed.

 For long-term performance your laminate wood floor needs to be dry, level and clean.
 These are the challenges.

 Concrete is extremely hard, so homeowners might mistakenly believe it is impenetrable.
 The fact is that moisture vapor passes through a concrete slab rather easily.
 Here is how to keep it from penetrating into your laminate flooring to cause warping and declamation.